LCD projector: History

 Early experiments with liquid crystals to generate a video image were done by John A. van Raalte at the RCA-Laboratories in 1968.
 His concept was based on e-beam-addressing to generate an electronic charge pattern corresponding to a video image, which in turn controlled the LC layer of a reflective LC cell.
 E-beam-addressing requires a CRT with a modified faceplate to generate a charge pattern on its surface.
 No practical application of this concept for projection purposes is known.
 However, a similar concept was used for print heads without an LCD.

 The first experiments with a direct-driven, transmissive matrix-addressed LCD using a converted slide projector by Peter J. Wild working at Brown Boveri Research in Switzerland were conducted in 1971.
 A projector was shown in operation at the SID Conference 1972 in San Francisco.
 As direct-driven, passive LCDs (without thin-film transistors) at the matrix intersections) were not capable of displaying images with sufficient resolution for video pictures, a combination of a fixed image together with an LCD matrix for the variable elements was proposed as an LC projector for certain control room applications, with a corresponding patent filed in Switzerland on Dec.
 3, 1971.

-A lot of effort went into optimizing thin-film transistors (TFT) suitable for active matrix-addressed (AM) LCDs.
+A lot of effort went into optimizing thin-film transistors (TFTs) suitable for active matrix-addressed (AM) LCDs.
 The concept was invented and early trials were conducted by teams at RCA and Westinghouse Electric.
 T Peter Brody left Westinghouse and founded Panelvision in 1981 to manufacture AM LCDs.
 Breakthroughs occurred elsewhere in new materials and thin-film structures, with Hitachi of Japan as a pioneering company.
 Such AM LCDs became commercially available in the early 1980s.